 In Dr. Kagawa's speech he mentioned the fact that the Japanese were quick to see the benefit of cooperation because of the poverty which exists among the people of Japan.
 This condition is caused by earthquakes, typhoons, floods and the over-population of this small isle.
-We certainly have hard times here but in comparison with the poverty which exists in Japan our economic troubles amount to hard-
+We certainly have hard times here but in comparison with the poverty which exists in Japan our economic troubles amount to hardly as much as a nickel in the tin box of one of our crooked politicians.

-We learn that St. Francis Xavier University in Nova Scotia taught cooperation to underpaid miners; to fishermen who had to eat their own fish on Friday and every other day of the week in order to exist; to farmers who toiled and sweated but never realised enough money for their hard work to purchase a daily paper and read J. P. Morgan's definition of the leisure class.
+We learn that St. Francis Xavier University in Nova Scotia taught cooperation to underpaid miners; to fishermen who had to eat their own fish on Friday and every other day of the week in order to exist: to farmers who toiled and sweated but never realized enough money for their hard work to purchase a daily paper and read J. P. Morgan's definition of the leisure class.